pontem-network/sp-docs/move_vm/compiler_&_toolset.md

 ### Script Transaction

-Command `tx` allows you to create transactions for an Polkadot based chain with Move Pallet.
+Command `tx` allows you to create transactions for Polkadot or Kusama based chains with the Move Pallet.

-`tx` takes script identifier, type parameters, and arguments and creates a transaction file as an artifact of work:
+`tx` takes a script identifier, type parameters, and arguments to create a transaction file as an artifact of work:

 Example: